 After that first objection/complaint, I thought about why I didn’t stop after seeing the price tag.
 What forced me to make Pilates a priority?
 I realized it was how I felt after working with that instructor.
 I thought back to the session and what I did and what I could have done better.

 Now, sometimes I still hear that “Pilates is expensive” comment.
 But, more often than not it’s just someone complaining.
 People love to complain about everything.
 “The lines are too long at that store,” “parking there is terrible,” “traffic is a disaster” and insert-complaint-of-the-day here.

 When someone says something about your rates listen for a moment, are they complaining or objecting?
 The complainer if you listen will often begin to reason through and purchase anyways.
 The objector is often more upset that they can’t have what they want for the price they want it.
 That is not your issue.
 Also, that person is probably not your ideal client.

 A lot goes into designing your rates.
 It’s not like we all just copy each other’s rates.
 We look at the costs of doing business, the costs of the time during the session, the prep, the post, the scheduling, and then you can look at going rates in your area.
 But, your rates are your rates for a reason.
 You do not have to justify them to anyone, especially a potential client.
 Do you feel bad?
 Sure, you’re a human being, especially if you know this person needs Pilates with you.
 You can empathize.
 But, you never apologize.
 You can understand, but you don’t have to make special arrangements.

 It can be so hard to hear those comments, complaints, or objections to your rates.

-This week I am diving in deeper on how to handle discounts, coupons, class pass and all those questions you have on getting paid your value, your worth!
-Join me Live by registering here.
-If you cannot make it for the live time, then be sure to register you’ll have until Sunday evening to watch the replay.
+In this course, I am diving in deeper on how to handle discounts, coupons, class pass and all those questions you have on getting paid your value, your worth!
 Do you want to get paid your worth?
-See you at my next webinar!
+See you at my course!